branchwag/uploadtobits/README.md

 # Upload to bits

-Inspired by the king.
-A simple Go program to display uploaded files as their bit images
+Inspired by Tsoding's vod here: https://www.youtube.com/watch?v=AUWxl0WdiNI.
+A simple Go program to display uploaded files as their bit images.